 Assistive technology

 Assistive technology helps people who are deaf, deafblind, hard of hearing and late-deafened live more independently and safely.
-Technology advancements have led to more access, choices and inclusion for many people.
+New technology has improved access, choices and inclusion for many people.

 Assistive technology includes: